First of three sustainable shuttle tankers chartered by Petrobras arrives in Brazil

 Aside from the Eagle Colatina – built for Petrobras charter based on the agreement signed in February 2020 with AET and named in March 2022 – Petrobras will receive two more sustainable vessels for its fleet of support vessels – Eagle Cambe and Eagle Crato – which will be delivered by the end of this year.
 When it comes to Eagle Cambe, it is worth noting that AET took delivery of this vessel from Samsung Heavy Industries (SHI) on 31 May 2022.

-Petrobras further disclosed that it has been investing in the contracting of sustainable ships, known as eco-type, which already represent around 37 per cent of the fleet of ships contracted by the company.
+Petrobras has been investing in the contracting of sustainable ships, known as eco-type, which already represent around 37 per cent of the fleet of ships contracted by the company.
 The Brazilian firm says that these vessels were built from 2015 onwards to comply with the energy efficiency improvement measures established by the International Maritime Organization (IMO/IMO), which aim to reduce fuel consumption and gas emissions in the atmosphere.

 Rafael Noac, Executive Manager of Logistics at Petrobras, remarked: “Eco-type ships are used more and more frequently in our fleet and our teams have been looking for new options to reduce emissions, in addition to structuring charter models that stimulate the efficiency of vessels, as part of the company’s decarbonisation strategy.”

 In addition, Petrobras says that this reaffirms its commitment to reduce greenhouse gas emissions by 25 per cent by 2030 and achieve the neutrality of these emissions in operations under its control.
 The company explained that the equipment and engines for these vessels were developed to help save energy while the design allows for the reduction in the vessel’s weight and resistance in the water.